DrDisgusting/standBlog/blog/README.md

-This Project is clone of this website https://templatemo.com/live/templatemo_551_stand_blog
+This Project is clone of this website using ReactJs and Tailwind CSS https://templatemo.com/live/templatemo_551_stand_blog